rongrimes/weewx-tempest-pi/README.md

 1. The *weewx* configuration file can be set up to send data to Weather Underground.
 See the section in the configuration file: `[[Wunderground]]`

 #### Steps: Weather Underground
-1. Navigate to `www.weatherunderground.com`
+1. Navigate to <a href="http://www.weatherunderground.com" target="_blank">http://www.weatherunderground.com</a>
 1. Login to the site.
 (Use **Join** if you're a new member.)
 1. In **My Profile**, go to **My Devices**.
 1. Use **Add New Device** and provide data as prompted.
 1. From the *Devices* page, record your **ID** and **Key**.

 #### Steps: Tempest Website
-1. Go to `https://tempestwx.com/` and login with the same username & password that you created for the mobile app.
+1. Go to <a href="https://tempestwx.com/" target="_blank">https://tempestwx.com/</a> and login with the same username & password that you created for the mobile app.
 1. Navigate: **Settings > Stations > (Your station) > Public Data > Weather Underground**
 1. Enter your *Station ID* and *Station Key* for Weather Underground from above, and enable the **Send Rain** switch.
 1. Click **<** at the top of the page to exit.